digicademy-chf/chf_container/Documentation/UsefulCommands/Index.rst

     ``docker``.
 In some configurations you may need to hyphenate ``podman-compose`` or ``docker-compose``.

-All Podman (or Docker) commands listed here work when accessing them from the container folder.
+All Podman (or Docker) commands listed here work only from within the container folder.

 ..  _container-lifecycle: